Independent-oscillator model and the quantum Langevin equation for an oscillator: A review: Quantum energy equipartition

 \section{Quantum energy equipartition}

-In this section, we formulate and study the quantum counterpart of the energy equipartition theorem in the set-up of Section~\ref{qle}, namely, for a quantum particle in a harmonic well and in contact with a quantum heat bath modelled as a collection of independent quantum harmonic oscillators.
+In this section, we formulate and study the quantum counterpart of the energy equipartition theorem for a quantum particle in a harmonic well and in contact with a quantum heat bath modeled as a collection of independent quantum oscillators.
 The equipartition theorem for classical systems states that when in thermal equilibrium at temperature $T$, the average of the total kinetic energy, denoted by $E_k$, is shared equally among all the energetically-accessible degrees of freedom and which equals $k_BT/2$ per degree of freedom.
-In the framework of the system-plus-heat-bath model of Section~\ref{micder}, in the limit in which the heat bath is an infinite collection of independent harmonic oscillators and is in equilibrium at temperature $T$, one can show that the average of the total kinetic energy per degree of freedom of the bath and the system when both are in thermal equilibrium are equal: $\mathcal{E}_k = E_k= k_BT/2$~\cite{Boltzmann,waterson,reif}.
+Classically, in the framework of the independent-oscillator model, in the limit in which the heat bath is an infinite collection of independent harmonic oscillators and is in equilibrium at temperature $T$, one can show that the average of the total kinetic energy per degree of freedom of the bath and the system when both are in thermal equilibrium are equal: $\mathcal{E}_k = E_k= k_BT/2$~\cite{Boltzmann,waterson,reif}.

-In recent times, there have been research activities aimed at the articulation of the quantum analogue of the energy equipartition theorem ~\cite{jarzy1,jarzy2,kaur}.
-It has been observed that unlike the classical case, the average energy of an open quantum system, modelled as a system interacting with a collection of an infinite number of independent harmonic oscillators, can be understood as being the sum of contributions from individually-equilibrated oscillators distributed over the entire frequency spectrum of the heat bath.
+In recent times, there have been research activities aimed at the articulation of the quantum analogue of the energy equipartition theorem~\cite{jarzy1,jarzy2,jarzy3,jarzy4,jarzy5,jarzy6,kaur,kaur2,kaur1,ghoshelec,kaur3,agmb}.
+It has been observed that unlike the classical case, the average energy of an open quantum system, modeled as a system interacting with a collection of an infinite number of independent harmonic oscillators, can be understood as being the sum of contributions from individually-equilibrated oscillators distributed over the entire frequency spectrum of the heat bath.
 The contribution to the average energy of the system from bath oscillators lying in the frequency range between $\omega$ and $\omega+\mathrm{d}\omega$ is characterized by a probability distribution function $P(\omega)$, which is very sensitive to the microscopic details of the heat bath and the coupling between the system and the bath.
-In what follows, we will derive these results, by using a form of the FDT due to Callen and Welton.
+In what follows, we will derive these results, by using a form of the fluctuation-dissipation theorem (FDT) due to Callen and Welton.